Sinphree/abap_memstore/README.md

 # abap_memstore
 ABAP Class for holding runtime parameters

-A trivial class to hold strings in memory that can be accessed almost anywehere in a call chain
+A trivial class to hold strings in memory that can be accessed almost anywhere in a call chain